You are here: Health Service / Sexual and Reproductive Health

 Genital HPV

 Genital HPV infection is a sexually transmitted disease (STD) that is caused by human papillomavirus (HPV).
 Human papillomavirus is the name of a group of viruses that includes more than 200 different strains or types.
-More than 30 of these viruses are sexually transmitted, and they can infect the genital area of men and women including the skin of the penis, vulva (area outside the vagina), or anus, and the linings of the vagina, cervix, or rectum.
+More than 50 of these viruses are sexually transmitted, and they can infect the genital area of men and women including the skin of the penis, vulva (area outside the vagina), or anus, and the linings of the vagina, cervix, or rectum.
 Most people who become infected with HPV will not have any symptoms and will clear the infection on their own.

 Ninety-nine percent of cervical cancer cases in the United States are caused by human papillomavirus (HPV).
 Gardasil is a vaccine developed which prevents four strains (types) of HPV.
-Gardasil is only recommended for women ages 9 - 26.
+Gardasil is recommended for women ages 9 - 26.

 Gonorrhea